 Use satin-covered nylon cord to keep the parts together securely.
 Clean each piece well with antibacterial soap, vinegar, and coconut oil.
 This keeps the wood safe and adds moisture.
 You can also mix different designs to make each teether special for your child.

 Mixing wood and silicone creates a toy that’s not just useful but also fun for your baby.
-Making these toys is a great way to bond with your child12131.
+Making these toys is a great way to bond with your child.

 Wood Finishing Techniques for Baby Safety

 When making wooden teething toys, safety and durability are key.
 The right finishing products are crucial.
-Natural oils improve looks and protect wood from moisture and wear.
-Tung Oil and mineral oil are safe and effective for applying natural finishes on baby toys.
+Natural oils improve the look and protect wood from moisture and wear.
+Tung Oil and mineral oil are safe and effective for applying natural finishes to baby toys.

 Choosing the Right Finishing Products

 For baby toys, 100% food contact safe linseed oil and Tung Oil are great choices.
-Tung Oil is durable for indoor and outdoor use14.
-Rubio Monocoat, with beeswax and carnauba wax, is certified Toy Safe14.
-Shellac, from natural resin, is safe for indoor toys14.
-ECOS Paints’ acrylic finishes are low-toxin and transparent14.
+Tung Oil is durable for indoor and outdoor use.
+Rubio Monocoat, with beeswax and carnauba wax, is certified Toy Safe.
+Shellac, from natural resin, is safe for indoor toys.
+ECOS Paints’ acrylic finishes are low-toxic and transparent.

 Applying Natural Oil Finishes

 When applying natural finishes, aim for a smooth, non-toxic surface.
-Mineral oil seals wooden teething toys well, fitting many designs15.
-Sanding the wood before finishing helps oil absorption15.
-Let natural oils dry fully, like Pure Tung Oil, which is FDA-approved and durable16.
+Mineral oil seals wooden teething toys well, fitting many designs.
+Sanding the wood before finishing helps oil absorption.
+Let natural oils dry fully, like Pure Tung Oil, which is FDA-approved and durable.
 These steps protect the wood and keep the toy safe for your baby.

 DIY Baby Teething Toys: Creative Animal Shapes